bildepunkt/web-fragment/README.md

 Web Fragments
 =============

-Investigating the modularization of web fragments for the purpose of embedding the Authenticator's step up capabilities.
+A super simple example of servlet 3.0 web fragments and serving static assets

 ### Setup

 Navigate to `./fragment` and run

     mvn clean install

 ### Run